City crews to repave more than 200 miles of Chicago streets this year

 CHICAGO (WLS) --Construction season in Chicago has begun.
 Mayor Rahm Emanuel and the Chicago Department of Transportation kicked off the 2018 street paving season Tuesday morning.

-The city will tackle about 275 miles of city streets this year, to fix potholes plaguing Chicago drivers.
+The city will tackle about 275 miles of city streets this year, to fix winter-battered roads left littered with nasty potholes.

 "Paving is where the rubber meets the road here in the City of Chicago," Emanuel said.
 "As I said when we started our pothole the season just about a month ago, that was a patch to getting our roads paved."